Highway Emergency Response Operators

-The Highway Emergency Response Operators (HERO) program is a freeway service patrol operated in metro Atlanta, United States by the Georgia Department of Transportation (GDOT).
-It is a part of the GDOT's Office of Traffic Operations.
-Both the program and the individual vehicles are typically referred to by the bacronym HERO.
+The Highway Emergency Response Operators (HERO) program is a type of freeway service patrol in United States.

+The first program started with the Georgia Department of Transportation (GDOT) in 1994.
+It has expanded to states like Texas, with similar programs in Florida and New York (state).
+Both the programs and the individual vehicles are typically referred to by the acronym HERO.

 History

 The program began in Atlanta in 1994 as the city prepared for the 1996 Olympics and has since been expanded with GDOT's 511 Navigator Intelligent Transportation System program.

+While previously being sponsored by State Farm which began in 2009, funding for the HERO program has been provided by Congestion Mitigation/Air Quality (CMAQ) Fund under the guidance of the Atlanta Regional Commission's (ARC) Incident Management Taskforce.
+The Taskforce members include the Federal Highway Administration (FHWA), GDOT, traffic reporters, emergency and first-response agencies and the private sector.